luanguimaraesla/freegrow/README.md

 Freegrow
 ========

-Freegrow is an opensource controller for hand-made greenhouses.
+Freegrow is an opensource controller for greenhouses components, like irrigators.

-The idea behind freegrow is to create an open project of a DIY greenhouse based on low-cost materials, motors and sensors controlled by a single microprocessor (e.g Raspberry Pi).
+**Warning**: The project is currently being totally recreated in order to support outdoor greenhouses and customizable components.
+It means this documentation might be outdated.
+We're going to update this as soon as we have the first working version.

 ## DIY Greenhouse Manuals